Eargasm

 Eargasm is an album by the American R&B singer Johnnie Taylor, released in March 1976 on Columbia Records.
 The album contains "Disco Lady", which was a No. 1 pop hit for four weeks, and achieved the first platinum certification for a single, with two million copies sold.
 Eargasm was Taylor's first album for Columbia Records, after many years spent recording for Stax.

 The album peaked at No. 5 on the Billboard 200; it spent two weeks at No. 1 on the Soul Albums chart, and peaked at No. 41 in Canada.
 Taylor's most commercially successful album, Eargasm achieved gold status in 1980 and platinum status in 2001.
 The album's second single, "Somebody's Gettin' It", was also a hit.

 The album helped Taylor earn the Southern Christian Leadership Conference's award for the 1976 "Entertainer of the Year".

 Production and marketing

 The album was produced by Don Davis.
-Recorded in Dallas and Memphis, the backing musicians included Bernie Worrell and Bootsy Collins.
+Recorded in Dallas, Detroit, and Memphis, the backing musicians included Bernie Worrell and Bootsy Collins.

 The scholar Houston Baker contends that "Disco Lady" was among the first R&B singles to be advertised to white record buyers; this was part of a 1970s practice of major labels signing veteran black musicians, and then focusing on crossover hits rather than career growth.